MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-yammer-domains.md

 ## Change the Yammer primary domain

 If you have just one domain in Office 365, when the default domain changes in Office 365 to a verified domain, the primary domain of the corresponding Yammer network is updated.

+   >[!NOTE]
+   >If you change the primary domain in O365 to the .onmicrosoft.com domain, Yammer will not update the primary domain to the .onmicrosoft.com domain.
+Automatic domain updates in Yammer are only for non .onmicrosoft.com domains.

 ## Change the Yammer primary domain when you use a federated domain as your Office 365 default domain